awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 BUILD_SAMPLE (BOOL [OFF]): Build sample code, such as sample channels, clients or servers.

+### Mac OS X Options

+Mac OS X has specific options for 32-bit, 64-bit and universal binaries.
+By default, cmake will only build for the native architecture.
+Target architectures can be specified with the CMAKE_OSX_ARCHITECTURES option:

+    cmake -DCMAKE_OSX_ARCHITECTURES="i386" -G Xcode .
+    cmake -DCMAKE_OSX_ARCHITECTURES="x86_64" -G Xcode .
+    cmake -DCMAKE_OSX_ARCHITECTURES="i386;x86_64" -G Xcode .

+Where i386 is 32-bit, x86_64 is 64-bit.
+Specifying both 32-bit and 64-bit means building universal binaries.

 ### Optimization Options

 WITH_SSE2 (BOOL): Build with SSE2 CPU instructions support (Intel architecture only).